cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.

 - Key Derivation Function (KDF):
-  - Extract(salt, ikm): Extract a pseudorandom key of fixed length `Nl` bytes from input keying material `ikm` and an optional byte string `salt`.
+  - Extract(salt, ikm): Extract a pseudorandom key of fixed length `Nx` bytes from input keying material `ikm` and an optional byte string `salt`.
   - Expand(prk, info, L): Expand a pseudorandom key `prk` using optional string `info` into `L` bytes of output keying material.
-  - Nl: The output size of the `Extract()` function in bytes.
+  - Nx: The output size of the `Extract()` function in bytes.

 - Message Authentication Code (MAC):
   - MAC(key, msg): Compute a message authentication code over input `msg` with key